 Canberra is steeped in Australia’s history so when you’re in town to get a taste of the national narrative, there’s no better place to stay than the city’s most historic lodgings, the stately Hotel Kurrajong.

 The Hotel Kurrajong was a private lodge for politicians before it was a hotel so its lobby floorboards have creaked under the polished shoes of countless MPs, senators, ambassadors, prime ministers and visiting dignitaries.
-Even the Queen of England’s royal feet graced them, when she visited in 2000.
+Even the Queen of England’s royal feet graced them when she visited in 2000.
 Covering some of those boards today is a spectacular rug created for the hotel by costume designer and Australia’s most-awarded Oscar winner, Catherine Martin.

-Next door to the lobby is the ballroom which hosts Canberra’s annual, 1920s-themed Gatsby Ball – one of the ways the Kurrajong neatly weaves the old with the new.
+Next door to the lobby is the ballroom that hosts Canberra’s annual, 1920s-themed Gatsby Ball – one of the ways the Kurrajong neatly weaves the old with the new.
 Also leading off the lobby is Chifley’s Bar & Grill, which serves succulent steaks and a list of more than 50 whiskies, plus one or two that only come out of the cellar on special occasions.
 One is a Johnny Walker Gold Label, a blended whisky that the bar crew use to create the hotel’s signature Benny’s Double cocktail, which is garnished with 23-carat gold leaf.

 From this core of the hotel, you pad down quiet, herringbone-carpeted corridors to its rooms and grassy courtyards.